 V2G drives the energy transition

 Electric vehicles are essentially big batteries on wheels.
-Vehicle-to-Grid (V2G) means communication between vehicles and the energy grid.
+Vehicle-to-grid (V2G) means communication between vehicles and the energy grid.
 With V2G technology, electricity can be taken from the car battery and pushed back into the grid.

-V2G technology enables electric vehicles to be used as part of the energy system, side-by-side with stationary energy storages and renewable energy production.
+V2G technology enables electric vehicles to be used as part of the energy system, side-by-side with stationary energy storage and renewable energy production.
 A recent study concluded that connecting EVs to the grid could cut £270m a year off the cost of running the power system in the UK alone by 2030.

 No wonder that the V2G market is projected to grow to over $ 5 billion between 2020-2024.
 The European standard for V2G charging will be ready in late 2020.